 IV.
 Learning Objectives

-D. To identify and incorporate fundamental concepts of composition in the production of landscapes, seascapes and urbanscapes.
+- Identify and incorporate fundamental concepts of composition in the production of 3D renderings.

-E. To explain the basic visual elements of a picture and how they relate to the perception of an image.
+- Explain the basic visual elements that make up the composition of a picture and how these elements communicate to the viewer.

 • plagiarism (turning in work not written by you, or lacking proper citation),